 notes McKinsey & Co.
 “Machine-learning algorithms detect patterns and learn how to make predictions and recommendations by processing data and experiences, rather than by receiving explicit programming instruction.
 The algorithms also adapt in response to new data and experiences to improve efficacy over time.”

-Machine learning can correlate and analyze data from multiple enterprise application and infrastructure domains, dealing with the volume, velocity, and varieties of data generated.
+Machine learning can correlate and analyze data, (using something similar to data lake) from multiple enterprise application and infrastructure domains, dealing with the volume, velocity, and varieties of data generated.
 It can uncover patterns to show what has occurred.
 It can use current conditions and past learning to spot exceptions and predict the future.
 Machine learning can even offer suggestions on what to do in various scenarios.